christianhuth/helm-charts/charts/argocd-metrics-server/README.md

 # argocd-metrics-server

-A Helm chart for running a defragmentation CronJob for ETCD
+A Helm chart for installing the Argo CD Metrics Server, which connects to Prometheus and displays Metrics in the Argo CD UI

 ## TL;DR;